ManticoreGamesInc/platform-documentation/src/tutorials/art_reference.md

 ## Environmental Art

-See the [Environmental Art](environmental_art.md) for a tutorial on the Core Terrain Tools
+See the [Environmental Art](environmental_art.md) to learn about the Core Terrain Tools.

 ## Visual Effects